 City of Madison Absentee Ballots in the Mail

-Absentee ballots for City of Madison voters who have a request on file are out in the mail.
+Absentee ballots for City of Madison voters who have a request on file have been mailed.

 An absentee voter must return their own completed absentee ballot.
 The following is a list of options for returning absentee ballots:

 - The absentee voter places their completed absentee ballot in the mail to be returned to the City Clerk’s Office.

 - The absentee voter hand-delivers their completed absentee ballot to an election official at any in-person absentee voting location (starting Tuesday, Mar.
 22).

 - The absentee voter hand-delivers their completed absentee ballot to personnel in the City Clerk’s Office or hand-delivers their completed absentee ballot to the City Clerk.

 - The absentee voter hand-delivers their completed absentee ballot to their polling place on Election Day by 8:00pm.
 Voters can look up their polling place at www.cityofmadison.com/WhereDoIVote.

 An absentee voter may not have anyone return their completed ballot for them.
 This prohibition includes partners, spouses, children, and other family members.